Stay up-to date with Telangana Intermediate Board News

 |Apiculture; animal husbandry: Pisciculture, poultry management, dairy management; animal breeding; application of biotechnology in health: Human insulin and vaccine production; gene therapy; transgenic animals; vaccines, MABs, cancer biology, stem cells|

-To help students in the preparation of TS inter 2021 exams, here are some handy tips and tricks to boost preparation level :
+To help students with the preparation for TS inter 2023 exams, here are some handy tips and tricks to boost preparation level :

 - Study plan: It is important for students to make a study plan and follow it through.
 Discipline is as important to success as hard work.
 Making a study plan will help to include discipline in your studies.